dwhall/HeyMac/heymac/phy/README.rst

 Ahsm
     Augmented Hierarchical State Machine.
 A statechart capable of nested states with entry and exit handlers and having a message queue to serialize incoming events.
+    In the code we use "HSM" or "Hsm" because it is a more well-known acronym and is shorter.

 This project contains design files and documentation that may be opened with open source applications.
 The following table gives an application that will